 The company (and Susan) have no idea what occurred until the real person or IT department notices the problem.
 By that time, serious damage is done.

-Familiarity and unfamiliarity works in hackers’ favor consistently across large and small businesses.
+Familiarity and unfamiliarity works in hackers’ favor consistently across large and businesses.
 For bigger companies with hundreds or thousands of employees, it’s impossible to know everyone working in the IT department.
 Keith with IT is legit as far as Susan knows.
 “Keith” was able to call Susan by name after a quick search on LinkedIn or just the web.

 It doesn’t raise an eyebrow even when the call doesn’t come from an inside extension.
 The phone hacker explains he’s with any number of large software companies that the company could be using or with an outsourced IT firm.
 Deductive reasoning to match the industry to the software the company is likely to use is pretty simple.
 For example, an ad agency probably uses Adobe’s Creative Suite.
 Human resources firms use PeopleSoft, etc.